silx-kit/silx/doc/source/sample_code/index.rst

        that adds a thread-safe method to add curves:
        :meth:`ThreadSafePlot1D.addCurveThreadSafe`.
        This thread-safe method is then called from a thread to update the plot.
+   * - :download:`plotWidget.py <../../../examples/plotWidget.py>`
+     - .. image:: img/plotWidget.png
+         :height: 150px
+         :align: center
+     - This script shows how to subclass :class:`PlotWidget` to tune its tools.

+       It subclasses a :class:`silx.gui.plot.PlotWidget` and adds toolbars and a colorbar by using pluggable widgets:

+       - QAction from :mod:`silx.gui.plot.actions`
+       - QToolButton from :mod:`silx.gui.plot.PlotToolButtons`
+       - QToolBar from :mod:`silx.gui.plot.PlotTools`
+       - :class:`ColorBarWidget` from :mod:`silx.gui.plot.ColorBar.
    * - :download:`scatterMask.py <../../../examples/scatterMask.py>`
      - .. image:: img/scatterMask.png
          :height: 150px